 Setting Up Abandoned Cart Emails

-Most e-commerce platforms have ready-made email templates for abandoned cart recovery you can activate and start sending today.
+Most e-commerce platforms have email templates for abandoned cart recovery you can activate and start sending today.
 However, to really make the most of these emails, you’ll want to customize them to fit your unique needs.
-As you customize these emails, you’ll want to keep in mind what you know about your customers and their experiences with your site.
-Use data from Google Analytics to visualize your customer’s checkout behavior and understand where they most often drop off in the checkout process.
+As you customize these emails, you’ll want to keep your customers and their experiences with your site in mind.
+Use Google Analytics to visualize your customer’s checkout behavior so you understand where they drop off in the checkout process.
 Then, align this information with the strategy that’s most appropriate for your scenario.

-Keep in mind your abandoned cart emails are never set in stone!
+Keep in mind your emails are never set in stone!
 As your business grows and changes, so should your strategy surrounding abandoned carts.
-Regular testing, data analysis, and refinement are important to ensure the most successful results from your abandoned cart emails.
+Regular testing, data analysis, and refinement are important to ensure the most successful results from this marketing strategy.

-Whether you’re ready to set up abandoned cart emails on your e-commerce site for the first time or you’re looking to take your existing campaigns to the next level, contact us today to find out how we can help you recover lost sales revenue and grow your business.
+Abandoned cart emails are a great tool to help you recover sales.
+Maybe you’re ready to set up these emails but don’t know where to start.
+You may even be looking to take your existing campaigns to the next level.
+If you’re not ready to take it on yourself, contact us today to find out how we can help you recover lost sales revenue with this email strategy!